mikaelbtg/personal_project/Increasing Online Ads Effectivity using Forecasting and Descriptive Analysis/README.md

 This project is created as a part of the final project on Ruangguru CAMP.
 In this final project, a group of 4 students was tasked to analyze a dummy dataset from a fictional company called The Look.
 This e-commerce company specializes in fashion retail.
-We were divided into 4 departments in the company: marketing, sales, product, and human resources to analyze each departmen.
+We were divided into 4 departments in the company: marketing, sales, product, and human resources to analyze each department.
 I was tasked to analyze the marketing department.
 I decided to make the goal for the analysis to increase the effectiveness of online advertising to gain sales leads, which in this case, can be gained from new users and unique visitors.
 In this analysis, I use forecasting to predict the MoM growth of our new users and unique visitors.
 I also use descriptive analysis to find a way to increase the effectivity of our online advertising.